rosborn92/stripe-hs-integration/README.md

 Six triggers: subscriptions created, subscription cancellations, updated subscriptions, successful payments, failed payments, and credit card expirations result in updated properties for Hubspot contacts identified by a Stripe user's email that is extracted from webhook payloads when events triggered by Stripe actions interact with this web app.

+Another endpoint listens for a webhook coming from clickfunnels.
+The data includes form data from purchases created in clickfunnels.
+Of importance is the member opt in property, which is a checkbox subscribing to test messages.
+If they opt in, their email is used to update the specific property on the existing user.
+If they don't exist, the webhook handles making a user with the member opt in property set to true.
+Becuase subscriptions are also dependent on an existing hubspot user or creating one if the individual doesn't already have a contact and

 ## Getting Started

 ### Dependencies